SAP vs. JD Edwards ERP

 The various ERP products developed by JD Edwards and SAP are used by independent freelancers all the way up to global enterprises.
 It’s important to have an ERP solution which fits your current needs and can anticipate future expansion.

-SAP’s ERP solutions are popular with mid-market to small businesses while the Business All-in-One is preferred by larger companies.
-However, it is easy to scale your software to fit your growing business needs.
+SAP’s ERP solutions are popular with mid-market to small businesses, while larger companies prefer the Business All-in-One.
+However, scaling your software to fit your growing business needs is easy.

-JD Edwards EnterpriseOne is used overwhelmingly by enterprise-level corporations, though it is also used by mid-market and small businesses who are expecting growth.
-JD Edwards World is slightly smaller in scale.
+JD Edwards EnterpriseOne is used overwhelmingly by enterprise-level corporations, though it is also used by mid-market and small businesses that are expecting growth.

 Winner: SAP